-GENEVA (Arête News) — A key threshold of the 2015 Paris Agreement that has for years been considered something of a “safe” temperature guardrail against the worst effects of global warming could be reached within five years, the World Meteorological Organization warned on Thursday.
+GENEVA (AN) — A key threshold of the 2015 Paris Agreement that has for years been considered something of a “safe” temperature guardrail against the worst effects of global warming could be reached within five years, the World Meteorological Organization warned on Thursday.

-The U.N. weather agency released new climate predictions that show there is about a 20 percent chance that during one of the next five years the world will have warmed by at least 1.5 degrees Celsius above pre-industrial levels.
+The U.N. weather agency released new climate predictions that show there is about a 20% chance that during one of the next five years the world will have warmed by at least 1.5 degrees Celsius above pre-industrial levels.

 Until a decade ago, international negotiators sought to limit warming mainly due to carbon emissions from fossil fuel burning to 2 degrees C. above pre-industrial times.